ZbynekPelunek/AppmixerTask/README.md

 npm run start
 ```

-4. You should see openned web browser with the solution
+4. You should see opened web browser with the solution

 ## Status